albar965/littlenavmap-manual/src/en/MENUS.rst

 .. warning::

    There is usually no need to edit this file directly.
-   Editing this file the wrong way might break *Little Navmap*.
+   Editing this file the wrong way might crash *Little Navmap*.

 Show Database Files
 '''''''''''''''''''''''''''''''''''''''